Brady Poppinga

-Brady Paul Poppinga (born September 21, 1979) is a former American football linebacker in the National Football League for the Green Bay Packers, St. Louis Rams and the Dallas Cowboys.
+Brady Paul Poppinga (born September 21, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the BYU Cougars.
+Poppinga played in the NFL for the Green Bay Packers, St. Louis Rams, and Dallas Cowboys.
 With the Packers, he won Super Bowl XLV over the Pittsburgh Steelers.
-He played college football at Brigham Young University.

-Early years
+Early life

 Poppinga attended Evanston High School in Evanston, Wyoming.
-He lettered three years in football and basketball and four years in track, and was an All-State selection at both linebacker and tight end.
+He lettered three years in football and basketball, and four years in track.
+In football, he was an All-State selection at both linebacker and tight end.
 He was named both 4-A lineman and Wyoming Athlete of the Year as a senior while leading the team to a 9–1 record and a 4-A state title.
-In 1995, he earned the Eagle Scout honor.
+In 1995, he earned the rank of Eagle Scout.
 He also finished second in a 1997 high school discus competition.